davidberenstein1957/dataset-viber/README.md

 - continuous chat preference
 - add buttons to sort on embeddings similarity and sort on random
-- counters for the number of annotations
 - data state based on csv or remote dataset (not redo on restart)
 - show input-data and output-data in the interface
 - import data from the hub with oauth
-- import data from excel/csv with oauth
+- import data from excel/csv

 #### ideas ExplorerInterface